useverto/uwu/README.md

 uwu.
 Transpiles to safe, optimised &amp; pluggable JavaScript.

+> This is pre-alpha software.
+Expect breaking changes.

 Let's say you want your users to enter code.
 This can be due to various reasons including plugins, customizations, etc.